HEADINGTON, OXFORD

 Crown & Thistle from the west

-A seventeenth-century survey of Oxfordshire coaching inns shows that "Hiddington" could offer six guest beds and stable twelve horses, and as Old Road was then the only route to London, these numbers can only refer to Titup Hall.
-The Flying Coach, the first coach to reach London in just one day, left from Titup Hall on 26 April 1669 with Anthony Wood on board.
+A seventeenth-century survey of Oxfordshire coaching inns shows that “Hiddington” could offer six guest beds and stable twelve horses, and as Old Road and Shotover was then the main route from Oxford to London, the inn offering this accommodation must have been Titup Hall.

-Titup Hall's importance as a coaching inn was greatly diminished, however, as soon as the new London Road opened towards the end of the eighteenth century and the Britannia took over as Headington's coaching inn.
+Titup Hall’s importance as a coaching inn lessened towards the end of the eighteenth century when the new London Road opened with a new coaching inn, the Britannia.

 The old stables behind the inn were used as Headington Workhouse until the new building opened on the London Road in 1838.

-in the Headington Ratebook of December 1850, the Crown & Thistle is named and shown as being owned by James Morrell and occupied by George Coppock senior.
+In the Headington Ratebook of December 1850, the current Crown & Thistle is named and shown as being owned by the brewer James Morrell and occupied by George Coppock senior.
 Its gross estimated rental was then £10 and its rateable value £7-10s.

 Crown & Thistle